imanghafoori1/laravel-MasterPass/README.md

 #### :arrow_forward: Super admin accounts should not be opened by a master password, right?

-You want the support team to login into normal users accounts by master password.
+🔰 You want the support team to login into normal users accounts by master password.
 BUT

-You do not want them to login to super admin accounts by the that master password.
+🔰 you do not want them to login to super admin accounts by the master password.

-and even memeber of the support team should not break into each others accounts.
+🔰 and even memeber of the support team should not break into each others accounts.

-In other words, you want the admin account to have only one valid password, not two. master password is only for normal user accounts.
+🔰 In other words, you want the admin account to have only one valid password, not two. master password is only for normal user accounts.

 #### :arrow_forward: So how to exclude admin accounts, in code ?